 Dutch & English language courses

-During the academic year, Hasselt University organises free Dutch & English language classes at Campus Diepenbeek (an overview of the classrooms can be found in this document).
-For more information, please contact Manu Ville (email@example.com).
+During the academic year, Hasselt University organises free Dutch & English language classes at Campus Diepenbeek (an overview of the classrooms can be found here).
+For more information, please contact Manu Ville (firstname.lastname@example.org).

 • Understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.